JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### Separate Compilation with OCaml

-* File-based modules are also compiled separately, there is no top loop needed.
+* File-based modules such as `assignment.ml` are compiled separately.
 * This is the traditional `javac`/`cc`/etc style of coding
 * Also in the C/Java spirit it is how you write a standalone app in OCaml
 * The underlying compiler for OCaml is `ocamlc` (or `ocamlopt`), but in this course we will give you `dune` build files